The Hard Questions

 Technology will solve everything.
 Keep innovating.
 Direct air capture, fusion, geoengineering, lab-grown meat, vertical farming.
 The market will eventually produce the breakthrough that makes all of this manageable.

-Why it isn’t enough: technology deployed within the current economic system will be deployed for profit, not for planetary health.
-Direct air capture exists today and is not scaling because it isn’t profitable.
+Why it is not enough: technology deployed within the current economic system will be deployed for profit, not for planetary health.
+Direct air capture exists today and is not scaling because it is not profitable enough to attract the investment it needs.
 The technology is not the barrier.
 The economic system that decides what gets built is the barrier.
 Techno-optimism refuses to look at that barrier honestly.

 The Option Nobody Names: Collapse and Rebuild